 Spells of welfare receipt and associated events are measured using monthly data from the SIPP.
 In the 2003 Indicators of Welfare Dependence volume (and earlier volumes), events associated with the beginning and ending of program spells were measured using annual data from the Panel Study of Income Dynamics (PSID).
-Thus, the estimates shown above are not comparable to estimates reported in volumes prior to 2008.
+The estimates shown above are not comparable to estimates reported in volumes prior to 2003.

-Events sum to more than 100 percent because the same household could experience more than one event associated with a specific welfare entry or exit
+Events sum to more than 100 percent because the same household could experience more than one event associated with a specific welfare entry or exit.

-Source: Unpublished tabulations from the Survey of Income and Program Participation, 2004 panel.
+Source: Unpublished tabulations from the Survey of Income and Program Participation, 2008 panel.

-- Figure IND 10b shows the events associated with the beginning of TANF spells among single mother recipients in the 2004 - 2006 time period.
+- Figure IND 10b shows the events associated with the beginning of TANF spells among single mother recipients in the 2008 - 2012 time period.
 A decrease in earnings was the most common event associated with welfare entries.
-For spells beginning between 2004 and 2006, 48.6 percent were associated with a decrease in the recipient's earnings and 23.8 percent were associated with a decrease in the earnings of other household members. - Changes in household composition also were associated with the beginning of welfare spells.
-Almost 23 (22.9) percent of welfare entries were associated with a new child joining the family while 18.1 percent of TANF entries were the result of a decrease in the number of adults in a household not due to divorce.
-Almost six (5.9) percent of TANF entries were associated with divorce or separation. - Sixteen (15.9) percent of welfare entries were not associated with any of the events listed above within the time period observed.
+For spells beginning between 2008 and 2012, 31.2 percent were associated with a decrease in the recipient's earnings and 21.5 percent were associated with a decrease in the earnings of other household members. - Changes in household composition also were associated with the beginning of welfare spells.
+Twenty-five (25.4) percent of welfare entries were associated with a new child joining the family while 17.0 percent of TANF entries were the result of a decrease in the number of adults in a household not due to divorce.
+Four percent of TANF entries were associated with divorce or separation. - Twenty-six (26.4) percent of welfare entries were not associated with any of the events listed above within the time period observed.